 Excluding undecided voters, the poll found the lead for no remained at 55 percent, a decrease of two points from last month, while support for yes had increased by two points to 45 percent.

-Last week, Alex Salmond claimed that a no vote would lead to worse NHS services in Scotland; the Scottish Conservative health spokesman, Jackson Carlaw, called his suggestion "shameless scaremongering".
+Last week, Alex Salmond claimed that a yes vote would lead to worse NHS services in Scotland; the Scottish Conservative health spokesman, Jackson Carlaw, called his suggestion "shameless scaremongering".

 In other independence news, Australian Prime Minister Tony Abbott said “as a friend of Britain, as an observer from afar, it’s hard to see how the world would be helped by an independent Scotland”.